This post may contain affiliate links. Please see my disclosure policy for details.

 This tiny residence is perched on Lower Gate State which overlooks a stunning harbour called Conwy Quay.

-Traditionally, the houses in the area were occupied by local fisherman who would live and work on the water.
+Traditionally, the houses in the area were occupied by local fishermen who would live and work on the water.

 You will find it nestled in amongst a pretty row of terraced cottages.
 You can’t miss it as it’s painted in a gorgeous shade of red!